Why Should I Be Concerned About Drug Side Effects?

 A 400 percent increase in substance-abuse was found in children and adults (ages 12 and up) during the ten-year period of 1998 to 2008, according to the same government study.
 The rise in illicit use of pharmaceuticals spans every gender, race, ethnicity, education and employment level, and all regions of the country.

-“It’s the holy grail that every drug company tries to acheive,” according to a former director of the Center for Drug Evaluation and Research at the Federal drug agency who said: “One-dose-fits-all is a marketing myth.”
+“It's the holy grail that every drug company tries to achieve,” according to a former director of the Center for Drug Evaluation and Research at the Federal drug agency who said: “One-dose-fits-all is a marketing myth.”

 The number of kids taking psychotropic medication has exploded in recent years, according to the Drug Enforcement Administration (DEA).